 c.
 Incidental Use.
 The purpose of Section 5311 and Section 5339 assistance is the provision of public transportation services, and FTA encourages maximum feasible coordination with other rural transportation services, including intercity bus service.
 FTA policy on project property resource sharing allows project property to be used for purposes other than that specified in the original award on an incidental basis.
 A rural transit provider may use a Section 5311 or Section 5339 vehicle for non-passenger transportation on an occasional or regular basis, such as package delivery or the provision of closed-door service to a human services agency, if this incidental use does not result in a reduction of service quality or availability of public transportation service.
 The incidental use policy does not preclude the recipient's use of Section 5311 assistance to support the transportation of passengers by a private provider that is not primarily engaged in passenger transportation.
-For example, a recipient may use Section 5311 funds to support a contract mail carrier that incidentally provides intercity passenger.
+For example, a recipient may use Section 5311 funds to support a contract mail carrier that incidentally provides intercity passenger transportation, if the carrier has appropriate regulatory authority to carry passengers.
 Section 5311 funds may only be used to subsidize the passenger transportation services of the mail carrier.